 Figure 3: LabView program: Run panel.
 The configuration tab in the LabView program is used in hands-on mode experimentation for determining the charge of the trapped droplets.

 Figure 4: Detail of the experimental setup.
 The droplet dispenser is shown at the top of the image, the cell in the middle and, at the bottom, the web camera.
 Letter A: the translation stage used to adjust the position of the dispenser inside the cell.
 Letter B: The lens used by the PSD to perceive the trapped droplet.

+Figure 5: A trapped droplet levitating.
+In the image it is possible to see one of the droplets levitating inside the cell of the setup.
+The green color is due to the laser and the fact of seeing two dots instead of one is that the droplet is reflected on the glass of the cell.
+In this case, the upper point is the reflection and the lower point is the droplet.

-Figure 5: Electrode configuration for applying electrical fields.
+Figure 6: Electrode configuration for applying electrical fields.
 Experimental setup for applying the electric field onto the droplet.
 When a positive voltage is applied, negative charged droplets will move downwards and droplets with positive charge will move upwards.